Best deals on gaming laptops

 Read moreRead less

-We reviewed this laptop very recently, and found it to be good—with one primary caveat.
-The 85 W RTX 5060 at its core isn't the fastest variant you'll find, thanks to the 85 W power limit.
-However, the A16 has an excellent chassis design, a decently fast screen, and a great smattering of budget components that still make it a desirable thing.
+We reviewed the RTX 5060 version of this laptop late last year, and found it to be good—with one primary caveat.
+The 85 W RTX 5060 at its core isn't the fastest variant you'll find, and this RTX 5070 version has the same power limit.
+However, the A16 has an excellent chassis design, a decently fast screen, and a great smattering of budget components that still make it a desirable thing, and the RTX 5070 version will still be pretty quick.

 Read moreRead less